Building Your Own Trusted Execution Environments Using FPGA: Acknowledgment

 \section{Acknowledgment}

 We thank Paul Ratazzi, Zhenhua Wu, Kai Ni, and Arnob Paul for the discussions while this work was in progress.
 We thank Sandro Pinto for bringing TEEOD to our attention.
 We also thank the organizers of MITRE eCTF 2020 for inspiring this research.
-This material is based upon work supported in part by the National Science Foundation under Grant No. 2037798 and by the Air Force Visiting Faculty Research Program.
+This material is based upon work supported in part by a National Science Foundation (NSF) grant (2237238), a National Centers of Academic Excellence in Cybersecurity grant (H98230-22-1-0307), and the Air Force Visiting Faculty Research Program.
 Any opinions, findings, conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of United States Government or any agency thereof.